truenas/documentation/content/CORE/Tasks/CloudSyncTasks.md

 ---
-title: "Cloud Data Transfers"
+title: "Cloud Sync Tasks"
-description: "How to configure Cloud Credentials and Cloud Sync tasks to send or receive data from a Cloud Storage Provider."
-tags: ["cloud storage"]
-weight: 100
+weight: 90
 ---

 You can configure TrueNAS to send, receive, or synchronize data with a Cloud Storage provider.